DarkAssassin23/Server_Connect/README.md

 Server Connect interface, allows you to easily connect to and manage all your ssh connecitons

-	[name] 		name of one of your connections your trying to connect to
+	[name] 		Name of one of your connections your trying to connect to

 	-h,--help	Brings up list of commands